- 1 What is Click Fraud?

 2. Run Remarketing Campaigns: With remarketing campaigns, you’re only showing ads to people who’ve visited your page in the past.
 Running remarketing is great for two reasons.
 1. They ensure you’re staying clear of click fraud, and 2.
 They ensure your ads are only visible to relevant audiences.

 3. Adjust Your Targeting: If you suspect your ads are receiving invalid clicks, it’s time to adjust your targeting.
 If you’re getting clicks from a certain geographic location, you should exclude those regions and their languages.
 Most click farms are in developing countries.
-That’s why you would see a large amount of clicks from one specific place.
+That’s why you would see a large number of clicks from one specific place.
 Additionally, try to avoid targeting large groups of people.
 Target niche sites and demographics that you know well and are familiar with.

 4. Use Smart Techniques to Throw Off Bots: One of the most popular ways of avoiding bot clicks is with a captcha security system.
 Many companies frown upon using captchas.
 They feel it annoys customers and disrupts the user journey.
 That’s what makes a honeypot field a great solution.
 A honeypot field is an invisible field that only bots can see.
 A bot will often mistakenly fill in the honeypot field instead of the real field, alerting you to fraudulent clicks.